gnulnx/python-color-logger/README.txt

 Requirements & Installation
 ---------------------------
-The logutils package requires Python 2.5 or greater, and can be installed with the standard Python installation procedure:
+The python-color-logger package requires Python 2.5 or greater, and can be installed with the standard Python installation procedure:

   python setup.py install